NCI-CGR/TriosCompass_v2/Process_107_new_Chernobyl_data.md

 :bookmark: Note that the samples are ordered in the pedigree file in this way: father, mother and kid.
 It may affect the order of the sample tracks in the output html page of JIGV.

 ---
----
 ### Configure file for Snakemake workflow
-Lastly but also importantly, a configure file for the Snakemake workflow is required:
+Lastly but also most importantly, a configure file for the Snakemake workflow is required:
 ```yaml
 name: CGR_Trios_Data1